Experienced Louisville Personal Injury Attorney

 The Whaley Law Firm represents clients who have been injured through no fault of their own as a result of a variety of negligent actions.
 Personal injury cases in Louisville, KY can arise out of a slip and fall accident on public or private property or an assault and battery at an apartment complex or shopping mall.
 Attorney Aaron Whaley provides helps protect the rights of victims of dog bites, boating accidents, medical malpractice, workplace injuries, amusement park accidents and other personal injury claims.
 Call now for a free consultation: 866-703-7575.

 Each accident victim is different.
 No two injuries are the same.
-At the Whaley Law Firm, our experienced legal team can meet with you to discuss all aspects of your accident and help you decide the best course of action.
+At the Whaley Law Firm, our experienced legal team can meet with you to discuss all aspects of your personal injury claim and help you decide the best course of action.
 We offer all prospective clients a free case evaluation.
 People come first.
 We take the time to listen.
 We're ready to answer questions about your accident.
 Contact us today at 866-703-7575 to learn more.

 We will answer your questions and address your concerns